- Application for enrolment for international students

 Please keep in mind that the translation has to be linked with the original document or with a certified copy.

 The application period ends for the winter semster on 30 November and for the summer semester on 30 April.

 We recommend to not submit your Master application shortly before the grace period ends as admission for the intended semester can not be guareented.
 The registration is only possible till the end of the grace period!

-The application process can take more than 12 weeks.
+The application process can take several weeks.
 Please take this into account when planning your studies.
 Also note that admission might not be possible in the semester applied for.